-The Jøtul F 55 V2 Carrabassett is approved for use in mobile homes.
+The Jøtul F 55 Carrabassett is approved for use in mobile homes.
 Install in accordance with 24 CFR, Part 3280 (HUD).
-Follow the instructions in this manual.

-We suggest that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute® (NFI) as NFI Woodburning Specialists or who are
+We suggest that our woodburning hearth products be installed and serviced by professionals who are certified in the U.S. by the National Fireplace Institute[®] (NFI) as NFI Woodburning Specialists or who are

-CERTIFIED certified in Canada by Wood Energy Technical Www.nficertified.org Training (WETT).
+CERTIFIED Wood Energy Technical Training (WETT).